 - Where do you go and when?
-This year’s Farm Animal Days is from Wednesday, March 29, through Friday, March 31, 9 a.m.-2 p.m., in the Beef Educational Unit located at 4505 Mid Pines Road.
-That’s rain or shine.
+This year’s Farm Animal Days is from Wednesday, March 21, through Friday, March 23, 9 a.m.-2 p.m., in the Beef Educational Unit located at 4505 Mid Pines Road.
+In the event of inclement weather, we will follow the lead of Wake County Public Schools.
+We will need to cancel if there is a significant rain.

 - How much will you pay?
 Trick question: as always, the event is free.